 - In Lara Croft: Tomb Raider, Lara Croft observed the alignment of Pluto and Neptune through a telescope in a room full of what looked like 20 floodlights.
 If these two had tried to be too dim to see in that situation, Lara would have just kicked their butts.
 They must have been really trying to be bright little planetary bodies that night out of sheer terror.

 - The Crab Nebula and the Horsehead Nebula (because of their interesting appearance) were once depicted as being the home address of various aliens.
 If not, then they were in the neighborhood.
 These are not very hospitable areas to have a planet.
-They are actually areas where new stars are born.
+The former is what remains of a star that went supernova in 1054 and the latter is actually an area where new stars are born.
 Also, as with constellations, these nebulae will not retain their appearance to a person travelling in space as opposed to on Earth.
-So an alien wouldn't think of himself as being from, say, the "Horsehead Nebula."*
+So an alien wouldn't think of himself as being from, say, the "Horsehead Nebula."note

 - Tank Girl.
 The opening narration says that a comet hit the Earth and somehow got rid of most of the liquid water on Earth (as shown by the dry sea beds), presumably by evaporating it.
 It also resulted in no rain falling for 11 years.
 Unless the comet was made of some crazy compounds designed to utterly destroy water molecules, the result of all that water evaporating should have been 1) the entire planet being flash-broiled, and 2) the mother of all greenhouse effects and downpours when all of that water vapor condensed and returned to the ground.
 (Unless the comet hit the Earth so hard that it sent all the water out into deep space; but any comet impact of that magnitude would also shatter the Earth's crust and turn it into a lava world.)
 The dialog of the Water And Power personnel implies that vast amounts of water are hidden under the desert, but it's even less likely that the comet impact could have caused that.